leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **Migration**

 So you have it all figured, don't you?!
 Now what.
 The first thing I did is translating the design to a migration file.
 This means telling the database to create the tables like the structure you have seen above.
+Once you run that sql file you will end up with an empty database with the specified structure.

 How a raw query migration file looks like.
 The entities are linked with foreign keys.